 Where do you get your inspiration?

-As a Yellowstone guide, avid backpacker, and lover of nature, Elizabeth brings her life experiences into the studio and recreates them through various mediums and creative processes.
-With a combination of course work and self exploration, Elizabeth loves to dabble in different mediums and artistic methods.
-Her specialties are contemporary wildlife oil finger paintings and detailed landscape acrylic paintings.
-She strives to capture and share the beauty, wildlife, and unique gifts found in the public lands of the US.
+Living in Gardiner, MT, inspiration is literally just a few steps out the door.
+As a Yellowstone guide, avid backpacker, and lover of nature, I bring my life experiences into the studio and recreate them through various mediums and creative processes.
+I take in the world around me and visually translate that onto the canvas.
+I strive to capture and share the beauty, wildlife, and unique gifts found in the public lands of the US.

 You have two VERY different styles- can you talk about that?

 Yes, indeed I do!
 On the one hand, super detailed landscape acrylic paintings, and on the other, vibrantly textured oil finger paintings of wildlife!